Ernest Radcliffe Bond: Police career

 The Irish Republican Army (IRA) also had a bombing campaign ongoing, and in December 1975 Bond "saturated" the centre of London with plainclothes police officers.
 Four IRA members took two people hostage in Balcombe Street, following a police chase which involved a shoot out on 7 December.
 The terrorists called the police, in a call which was routed to Bond; who refused their demands of a plane to fly to Ireland, proclaiming that "They are not going anywhere and they are not getting any plane to Ireland.
 We are not going to make any deals at all."
 The gunmen gave up on 12 December, their surrender sparking fears of reprisals, after what Bond called a "rather humiliating episode," Bond "masterminded" the operation to regain the hostages.
 He retired the following year, in 1976, and received the Order of the British Empire in the New Year's honours list.
 Upon his retirement in February 1976, he had served in the police for 30 years, full of "exemplary conduct."
 In his time, Bond received 12 Commissioner's Commendations and 7 for "courage, diligence and determination in the course of investigations."

 Personal life

 Bond married the 23-year-old Mabel Phoebe Isabell née Laming on 29 October 1939, the daughter of a dock worker, Alfred Thomas Laming.
-They had two sons and two daughters together, who all survived both Ernest and Mabel.
+They had two sons and two daughters together, who all survived both their parents.
 When Bond had retired, he indulged his interests in decorating and gardening, and remained a Freemason.
-Mabel died in 1992, and on 20 November 2003, Ernest died of prostate cancer in Welling; in his home.
+Mabel died in 1992, and on 20 November 2003, Bond died of prostate cancer in Welling, in his home.